jonczerniak/PythonTestDrivenDev/README.md

-# PythonTestDrivenDev
+# TestDrivenDev
-Test Driven Development Project
+Test Driven Development Projects

-This project is a simple slider game that utilizes
+The python TDD project is a simple slider game that utilizes TDD to predict where a number will end up on a 3x3 grid.

-TDD to predict where a number will end up on a 3x3 grid.
+The ruby TDD project tests translates a roman numeral into a base 10 value.
+Each value is tested for accuracy.

 # Core Concepts
 1. Test Driven Development